Table of Contents Contents

 When it comes to the car tax required to be paid on vehicles, how old or new the vehicle is doesn’t matter quite as much as where you purchase the vehicle from.
 In BC, the type of taxes you pay on a vehicle you purchase is dependent on whether the purchase is a private sale or you purchase the vehicle from a GST registrant (usually a dealership).

 In BC, when you purchase a vehicle from a GST registrant, you’re required to pay both GST and PST.
 GST is the federal tax that’s known as the Goods and Services Tax, while PST is the provincial sales tax.
 When you purchase a vehicle in a private sale, you only end up paying the PST when you register the vehicle in your name with ICBC (Insurance Corporation of British Columbia).
-That said, the cost of PST can be more through a private sale than it is through a dealership.
+That said, PST charged can be higher through a private sale than it is through a dealership.

 Cost of Tax for Private Sales vs Dealership in BC